 |New York, NY & NJ||6||6|

-The ability to combine multiple forms of transportation with short-haul shipping methods has made intermodal drayage an essential part of the shipping and logistics industry.
+The ability to combine multiple modes of transportation with short-haul shipping methods has made intermodal drayage an essential part of the shipping and logistics industry.
 Many companies have started using this service to boost their efficiency, save on costs and benefit the environment.

 When a shipping container comes into a terminal, it either needs to be unloaded or transported elsewhere as soon as possible.
 Not all terminals have their own storage facilities on-site, and even if they do, they quickly run out of available space.
-That means that inbound freight must either be shipped out immediately or, transferred to an off-site warehouse for storage.
+That means that inbound freight must either be shipped out immediately or transferred to an off-site warehouse for storage.

 Drayage movements are important to getting those containers to another site and to free up available containers for the next shipment.
 During intermodal drayage, a container will be taken off of the shipping vessel where one of two things will happen.